voidus/youtrack-docker/README.md

 Now open your browser and point it to `http://localhost:8080` and rejoice. :)

+When deploying, take a look at the provided apache config file.

 ### A little explanation
 The last commands parameters might have to be adjusted a little, so I'll explain them one by one.